Numerical viscosity and resistivity in MHD turbulence simulations: Effective Reynolds Numbers ( , ) in Ideal MHD

 The relation for $\knu$ on $N$ is the resulting model obtained from plugging Eq.~(\ref{eq:fitRevsN}) into Eq.~(\ref{eq:knugeneral}), which results in

 In order to determine the values of $\prek$ and $\nrek$, we fit Eq.~(\ref{eq:knuvsN}) to $\knu$ obtained from the simulations' power spectra as a function of $N$, with 2-sigma variations taking into account during fitting (see column~11 in Tab.~\ref{tab:fit_params}).
 The resulting plot is shown in the top panels of Fig.~\ref{fig:kvsN}, with the left and right panels for the subsonic and supersonic regimes, respectively.
 The fit parameter values obtained are presented in the figure legends, with an error of N/A indicating that the corresponding parameter was maintained fixed for the associated fit.
+The lower and upper error bars correspond to the 16th and 84th percentiles, respectively.
 We discuss the behaviour of the fit parameters in \S\ref{sssec:effecK_dic}.

 A clear and robust result from these simulations is that we find that $\keta$ varies linearly with $N$ in both the subsonic and supersonic regimes of turbulence.
-We note that the lowest-resolution cases ($N=72$ and $144$) are the only simulations that show some deviations from this, which is expected, given that those models are extremely low in resolution.
+We note that the lowest-resolution case ($N=144$) is the only simulations that show some deviations from this, which is expected, given that those models are extremely low in resolution.

 Therefore, we analyse the dependence of the resistive dissipation wave number on grid resolution by fitting the linear relation,

 to $\keta$ obtained from the simulations (with 2-sigma variations taken into account; see column~12 in Tab.~\ref{tab:fit_params}), and $\clin$ is displayed in the legend in the bottom panels of Fig.~\ref{fig:kvsN}.